nogibjj/ids706-mini-project-2/README.md

 ![Python CI](https://github.com/aghakishiyeva/ids706-mini-project-1/actions/workflows/main.yml/badge.svg)

 This is a basic Python template with CI setup using GitHub Actions.
-It also provides a **.devcontainer** setup for seamless development inside a Docker container with Visual Studio Code.
+It also provides a **.devcontainer** setup for seamless development inside a Docker container with Visual Studio Code..

 ## 🚀 Getting Started
 ### Local Development with VS Code and .devcontainer